HOW TO USE A RODENT BAIT STATION

 - Make sure the entryway to the station is facing out from the wall or corner.

 - Repeat as needed with additional stations every 8-12 feet for mice, or 15-30 feet for rats.

 What is a Bait Station?

 A bait station is not a trap.
-It is a device that protects children, dogs, and cats from accidental poisoning by preventing them from coming into contact with the rodent bait block.
-A bait station holds the bait securely inside.
+It’s a device that holds a bait block securely inside to prevent children and pets from coming in contact with it so they’re protected against accidental poisoning.
 Rodents do not die in the bait station, so don't expect to find any there.
-Instead, a mouse or rat enters the station, eats the bait, leaves the station, and usually goes back to its nest where it dies.
+Instead, a mouse or rat enters the station, eats a lethal dose of bait, leaves the station, and usually goes back to its nest where it dies 1-2 days later.

 Disposable vs. Refillable Bait Stations